Corey-Solomon/Azure-Terraform-Infrastructure-Provision/README.md

 ![Alt Text](images/example20.png) <br/>
-Here are my result from a "terraform plan" afterwards. <br/>
+Here are my results from a "terraform plan" afterwards. <br/>
 As you can see it says 1 to add and 1 to destroy. <br/>
 ** Note: it says one to destroy because custom data being added to the virtual machine forces the VM to be redeployed. <br/>